 Drug addiction, as noted above, is a disease, one with discrete and clinically identifiable roots.
 It’s important to understand above all else that drug abuse stems from two distinct causes: physiological one hand, emotional on the other.
 Only substance abuse treatment which addresses both dimensions of drug dependency can help patients achieve and maintain lasting sobriety.

 Physical drug dependency is that which operates on metabolic pathways in the human brain.
-Chronic drug abuse distorts the body’s natural chemical balance, ultimately rendering an addict incapable of functioning “normally” without the artificial stimulus of a drug high.
-The physical dimension of substance abuse treatment, it follows, aims to break that reliance by cleansing an addict’s systems of drugs and drug byproducts.
+Chronic drug abuse distorts the body’s natural chemical balance, ultimately rendering a person with substance use disorder incapable of functioning “normally” without the artificial stimulus of a drug high.
+The physical dimension of substance abuse treatment, it follows, aims to break that reliance by cleansing a person with substance use disorder’s systems of drugs and drug byproducts.
 Drug detoxification, overseen by qualified drug detox professionals, helps addicts navigate the straits of drug withdrawal with a minimum of physical side effects, thus preparing them for the later stages of the drug rehabilitation process.

 And what of those later stages?
 Again, drug addiction is a two-headed problem, and substance abuse treatment must mount a two-pronged offensive against it.
 As important as physical drug recovery is, the psychological treatment afforded by addiction counseling programs is the ultimate harbinger of drug treatment’s success or failure.
 To be effective, drug rehab programs must help patients rediscover the self-esteem and self-control necessary for long-term sober living.
 Nothing less could ever offer drug addicts meaningful hope for lasting substance abuse recovery.